daaazzzeeed/easyCopy/README.md

 Screenshots provide will provide you with the general look of this application
 ![alt tag](Ashampoo_Snap_2018.09.19_21h41m43s_003_.png)

+# Please notice
+This app is still in development, copying/clearing will be unavailiable until next week, other features work just fine

 # Built With
 - [Qt](http://www.qt.io/) - user interface and internal logic